-- places a life in jeopardy
+- i) places a life in jeopardy

-- produces unconsciousness
+- ii) produces unconsciousness

-- results in substantial loss of blood
+- iii) results in substantial loss of blood

-- involves the fracture of an arm or leg but not finger or toe
+- iv) involves the fracture of an arm or leg but not finger or toe

-- involves the amputation of the leg, arm, hand or foot but not finger or toe
+- v) involves the amputation of the leg, arm, hand or foot but not finger or toe

-- consists of burns to a major portion of the body; or
+- vi) consists of burns to a major portion of the body; or

-- causes the loss of sight in an eye.
+- vii) causes the loss of sight in an eye.

-- 10. In the event of a non-critical injury ensure that within 48 hours - a) The Health and Safety Representative is notified in writing - b) The Executive Director is notified in writing - 11.
-Respond in writing, after consultation with the Executive Director, within 21 days to any written recommendation put forth by the Health and Safety Representative.
+10. In the event of a non-critical injury ensure that within 48 hours:

+- i) The Health and Safety Representative is notified in writing - ii) The Executive Director is notified in writing - 11.
+Respond in writing, after consultation with the Executive Director, within 21 days to any written recommendations put forth by the Health and Safety Representative. - 12.
+Injury Reporting Procedures for Managers: - a.
+Near Miss Cases: